Jurredr/Jurredr/README.md

 I'm Jurre: an ambitious developer, Computer Science student, and content creator from The Netherlands 🇳🇱.

 I mostly work in Java.
-Here are all the programming/scripting languages that I am familiar with:
+Here are some programming/scripting languages that I am familiar with:
 - HTML5, CSS3 (incl.
 Bootstrap, SCSS, SASS)
 - JavaScript (incl.
 JSON)
 - Java